 Amtrak’s Lake Shore Limited train consists of:

-- eastbound 48 splits at Albany, NY going east to NYC and 448 to Boston
+- eastbound 48 from Chicago: splits at Albany, NY going east to NYC and 448 to Boston

 Likewise, Sleeping class tickets are often more expensive than other Amtrak routes of similar length, due to Amtrak’s ticket yield management system accounting for that the train will likely nearly sell out at many times of year.